 Immunoglobulin G (IgG) is one of the most abundant proteins in serum and the major components of the immune system.
 IgG is important for our defence against microorganisms and the molecules, which are produced by B lymphocytes as a part of our adaptive immune response.
 By binding many kinds of pathogen-representing viruses, bacteria, and fungi-IgG protects the body from infection.
-The variability of the IgG pool is generated by somatic recombination and the number of specificities in an individual at a given time point is estimated to be 1011 variants.
+There are four IgG subclasses (IgG1, 2, 3, and 4) in humans, named in order of their abundance in serum (IgG1 being the most abundant).